adambard/learnxinyminutes-docs/kotlin.html.markdown

           + "\nFloat tagged with F 123.5f:\t" + 123.5f
   )

-  // String literal, denoted by double quote.
-String are iterable for (c in "Hello, world!\n")
+  // String literal, denoted by double quotes.
+Strings are iterable for (c in "Hello, world!\n")
       println(c)